I was born in ’94, grew up with replays of the Teletubbies, Pokémon and the soundtrack of Titanic on the radio in my living room.

 Yet, my travels were mostly completed during these few years.

-So when I hit my sophomore year, without hesitation, I applied for a semester abroad in Paris.
+During sophomore year, I applied for a semester abroad in Paris.
 However, despite a crazy four months, my time in Paris was not what I imagined it to be.

-When April hit and school was out (hello two-month semesters in France?!!), I called up my friend and we began a barely-planned Euro-trip.
+When April hit and school was out, I called up my friend and we began a barely-planned Euro-trip.
 Three weeks and a lot of events after, she went home to rest while I crossed Europe into Turkey.
 This was when I started my solo Couchsurfing /backpacking venture.

 Graduating Western was happy times for my family.
-There was a time when they didn’t even think I’d be accepted to school (I laid in bed and watched all of How I met your Mother throughout the senior year of High school.
-It was a good life）
+There was a time when they didn’t even think I’d be accepted to college.

 But I decided to skip convocation and backpack across California instead.
 With a fund I received from a conference, I was able to do this on $15 a day.
 Then, I flew to China for my grandparents’ 80th birthday, only to hit the road again for a 4-month Indian trip.